mieweb/docs/content/functions/injection-immunization-management/injection-program-tab-recording-mass-injections.md

 The Injection screen will appear.
 The Injection screen has fields to fill out pertaining to the injection / immunization that you want to record.

 * Patient:  Begin typing the last name of the patient you wish to add the record for.
 The system will auto-complete and show you choices of matching patients in your {{% system-name %}} system.
+There is a three character minimum before the autocomplete suggests any results.
 You can select a choice using your mouse to highlight your choice.

 ![](../injection-program-tab-recording-mass-injections.assets/6331b169f4a137b09dd262cee92ba389.png)